sajjadGG/book-python/advanced/concurrency/asyncio-coroutine.rst

 >>>
 >>> asyncio.run(hello())

-All lines inside of coroutine function will be executed sequentially:
+All lines inside of coroutine function will be executed sequentially.
+When ``await`` happen, other coroutine will start running.
+When other coroutine finishes, it returns to our function.
+Then next line is executed (which could also be an ``await`` statement:

 >>> async def hello():
 ...     await asyncio.sleep(0.1)